 Know which foods you need to eat

-Once you know your daily macronutrient goal, the next thing is knowing which foods to eat.
+Once you know your daily macronutrient goal, the next thing is understanding which foods to eat.

 Be wary of hidden macros